LiUzHiAn/hf2vad/README.md

 ## HF2-VAD
-Offcial implementation of "A Hybrid Video Anomaly Detection Framework via Memory-Augmented Flow Reconstruction and Flow-Guided Frame Prediction, ICCV-2021" by Zhian Liu, Yongwei Nie, Chengjiang Long, Qing Li, Guiqing Li.
+Offcial implementation of "A Hybrid Video Anomaly Detection Framework via Memory-Augmented Flow Reconstruction and Flow-Guided Frame Prediction, ICCV-2021"

 ## Citation
 If you find this repo useful, please consider citing: